W 11/26 Half Day

-Today, we'll work on the third part of our inclined plane investigation where we look at what happens when there is friction on the inclined plane.
-Using the materials provided, you can either choose to calculate the coefficient of static friction of kinetic friction on a given incline.
+Today, we'll work on an inclined plane investigation where we look at what happens when there is friction on the inclined plane.
+Using the materials provided (whiteboard, block, and protractor), you can either choose to calculate the coefficient of static friction or kinetic friction on a given incline.
+Write your lab in your lab notebook.
+It should include the following items:

 Homework: None. 🦃🍗 Happy Thanksgiving! 🍗🦃